 The MCA is pleased to present the first solo US museum exhibition of work by Assaf Evron (Israeli, b.
 1977).
 Running concurrently with the Chicago Architecture Biennial, the exhibition features new and recent works that dwell at the interstice of architecture, ornamentation, place, and image.
-A former photojournalist, Evron applies what he calls a “photographic logic”—his camera’s capacity to simultaneously document the resolutely volumetric world in all its plentitude and flatten it into an image—to subjects ranging from skyscrapers to underground quarries.
-Through acts of translation between three and two dimensions, the artist explores how built and natural environments are used as surfaces for projections of cultural, political, and economic ideologies and expressions of power.
+A former photojournalist, Evron applies what he calls a “photographic logic”—his term for the camera’s ability to simultaneously document the resolutely volumetric world in all its plentitude and flatten it into an image—to subjects ranging from skyscrapers to underground quarries.
+Through acts of translation between three and two dimensions, the artist explores how built and natural environments reflect and influence our political, cultural, economic, and religious belief systems.

 The exhibition is organized by Charlotte Ickes, Andrew W. Mellon Postdoctoral Curatorial Fellow.
 It is presented in the Dr. Paul and Dorie Sternberg Family Gallery and Ed and Jackie Rabin Gallery on the museum’s third floor.

 Generous support is provided by Sandra and Jack Guthman Chicago Works Exhibition Fund, Cari and Michael J. Sacks, and The Artis Grant Program.